Rep. Obernolte: Quantum Research Funding Poised for 2025 Renewal

 Rep. Jay Obernolte, R-Calif., said he is confident that the National Quantum Initiative Act will be reauthorized this year after failing to make it across the finish line during the last Congress.

-The congressman, who co-chaired the 118th Congress’s House AI Task Force, said at a Holland and Knight event on April 30 that reauthorizing the National Quantum Initiative is a bipartisan issue and that he is optimistic it will congressional approval this year despite concerns about budget constraints.
+The congressman, who co-chaired the 118th Congress’s House AI Task Force, said at a Holland and Knight event on April 30 that reauthorizing the National Quantum Initiative is a bipartisan issue and that he is optimistic it will receive congressional approval this year despite concerns about budget constraints.

 “We are really unified in our belief that this is something that desperately needs to be done,” said Rep. Obernolte, adding that the act’s reauthorization is also a priority for Rep. Brian Babin, R-Texas, who chairs the House Committee on Science, Space, and Technology.